Argentina Open: Carlos Alcaraz defeats Cameron Norrie in straight sets to be crowned champion

-Carlos Alcaraz took just over an hour-and-a-half to defeat Britain's Cameron Norrie 6-3, 7-5 to win the Argentina Open; It is Alcaraz's first title of 2023
+Carlos Alcaraz took just over an hour and a half to defeat Britain's Cameron Norrie 6-3 7-5 to win the Argentina Open; it is Alcaraz's first title of 2023 after four months out with abdominal and leg injuries

 Britain's Cameron Norrie lost in straight sets to top seed Carlos Alcaraz in the final of the Argentina Open.